Joker666/cogman/example/client-server/README.md

 }
 ```

-Cogman server can pull task from any number of queue and process then asynchronously.
+Cogman server can pull task from any number of queues and processes them asynchronously.
 ```go
 srvr, err := cogman.NewServer(cfg)
 if err != nil {